robb-j/static-page/README.md

 This repo uses an npm `postversion` script to build, tag and push the docker image to dockerhub.
 Use the `npm version` command to create a new version and it will build and push a new docker image with that version.
-This measn that all images are [semantically versioned](https://semver.org/).
+This means that all images are [semantically versioned](https://semver.org/).
 The `:latest` docker tag is not used.

 ```bash